godatadriven/academy-dbt-at-scale/docs/group4/checklist.md

 ---

-## Step 7 — Define model contracts on critical marts
+## Step 7 - Define model contracts on critical marts

+- [ ] Step complete

 Add `contract: {enforced: true}` to `content_performance` and `revenue_by_content`.
 This means dbt will verify the model's output schema matches the YAML definition at compile time.